KLM XP Calculator for UK Flyers | Flying Blue Status

 Do basic or Light fares earn XP?

 It depends on the route and fare conditions.
-On many European short-haul routes, the cheapest "Light" fares earn no XP at all.
-Medium and long-haul basic fares usually earn a reduced amount.
-Always check the fare conditions when booking if earning XP is important to you.
+On medium-haul Economy routes, Basic, Light, Standard and Flex can have different XP outcomes.
+Always check your fare conditions if earning XP is important to you.

 How does cabin class affect XP earnings?